eProsima/vulcanexus/docs/rst/tutorials/cloud/edge_edge_repeater_cloud/edge_edge_repeater_cloud.rst

     rm -rf vulcanexus
     cd ..

-Once created the workspace, source the Vulcanexus environment and build the ``turtlesim_square_move`` application.
+Once created the workspace, source the Vulcanexus environment and build the ``square_move`` application.

 .. code-block:: bash